-In Adapter mode, Keenetic operates as a wireless bridge with its own access point disabled, providing access to the Wi-Fi network to all devices connected to its network ports.
-This way, you can avoid routing an Ethernet cable to your IPTV, computer, or other devices without a Wi-Fi adapter.
+In Adapter mode, Keenetic operates as a wireless bridge with its own access point disabled, providing access to the Wi-Fi network to all client devices connected to its network ports.
+This way, you can avoid routing an Ethernet cable to your IPTV, computer, or other clients without a Wi-Fi adapter.
 You can only connect to the main Keenetic via Wi-Fi.
 A Keenetic router in Adapter Mode can only be connected to your main Keenetic via an Ethernet network cable.
-Home devices can be connected to your Adapter via both Wi-Fi and an Ethernet cable.
+Home clients can be connected to your Adapter via both Wi-Fi and an Ethernet cable.

 NOTE: Important!
 A DHCP server must be enabled on the main Keenetic to which Adapter will be connected.